hkevin01/ccps-webui/docs/lombok-and-h2.md

 ### How Lombok Works in Our Project

-In the CLR WebUI project, we use Lombok to:
+In the CCPS WebUI project, we use Lombok to:

 1. Keep our JPA entity classes clean and focused on their structure
 2. Simplify service implementations with logging